1st Edition

 Digitalization and Innovation in Health European and US Perspectives

-184 Pages 36 B/W Illustrations
+178 Pages 36 B/W Illustrations

 by Routledge

-Providing comparison between context in Europe and the US, this volume investigates the digital transformation of health systems, comparing strategies for digital development while identifying both key innovations and future challenges.
+Providing a comparison between context in Europe and the US, this volume investigates the digital transformation of health systems, comparing strategies for digital development while identifying both key innovations and future challenges.

-Concluding with guidance for policy recommendations, this important book will interest students, scholars and practitioners across Health and Social Care, Medicine and beyond
+Concluding with guidance for policy recommendations, this important book will interest students, scholars, and practitioners across health and social care, medicine, and beyond.

 INTRODUCTION